86Box/86Box/CONTRIBUTING.md

 * Our coding style must be followed
 * The code must either work well enough right away under the most common reasonable conditions and/or the author be willing to fix any reported bugs
 * The code must not introduce any new warnings produced during compilation
-* It must be finished, ie. no pull requesting half-done stuff and expecting us to finish it for you
+* The implementation must be finished, ie. no pull requesting half-done stuff and expecting us to finish it for you
+* The code must be technically correct, getting the correct output is not enough - it must be achieved the correct way if at all humanly possible

 ## Questions
 If you're unsure about any aspect of contributing, don't hesitate to get in touch via any of our official communities linked in our [readme](README.md#community) or [GitHub Discussions](https://github.com/86Box/86Box/discussions).